hansadmin/Parse-UntisGpnFile/README.md

-# Parse-UntisGpnFile
+# UntisGpnFileTools
-Powershell regex-based parser for Untis' GPN-files
+Powershell regex-based parser-module for Untis' GPN-files

 ## How to run